timotheejulien/bloc-notes/readme.md

 ## Ressources

 ### iOS Shortcut
-I created an iOS Shortcut to publish a new note from your Apple devices.
+I created an iOS Shortcut to publish a new note from your apple devices.
 You can download it [here](https://www.icloud.com/shortcuts/387f25b03ab54c3b863a35dc2894e0f3)

 Open the shortcut and replace some variables inside it:
 * The GitHub API URL: https://api.github.com/repos/YOUR-GITHUB-USERNAME/YOUR-REPO/contents/_posts/fileName.md